• Home

 Communicate Conditions

 If you’re traveling with a group of people, it is a good idea to share details of any pre-existing conditions you have with them — particularly if your condition is potentially life-threatening.
-Of course, this can be a little embarrassing, but many people also have pre-existing conditions.
-For example, 41% of women over 50 have varicose veins (a symptom of vein disease).
 By telling the rest of the party about your condition, you can ensure that they will know what to do if you fall ill.

 Search for Providers